johschmitz/blender-driving-scenario-creator/README.md

 extension](https://github.com/JacquesLucke/blender_vscode) is very
 recommendable.
 It allows hot reloading and rapid iterations.

-# How to run the test
+# How to run the tests

 There is a handful of tests for the geometries in the `tests/` directory.
 They can be run by executing pytest from the Blender python distribution in the